telefonicaid/iotagent-json/docs/usermanual.md

 ```

 This message must contain one attribute per command to be updated; the value of that attribute is considered the result
-of the command, and will be passed as it is to the corresponding `_result` attribute in the entity.
+of the command, and will be passed as it is to the corresponding `_info` attribute (of type `commandResult`) in the
+entity.

 For instance, if a user wants to send a command `ping` with parameters `data = 22`, he will send the following request
 to the Context Broker regarding an entity called `sen1` of type `sensor`: